L A T O I L E T T E

 The work aims to be a disruption through hypervisibility of the construct: the position of omnipotent ‘man' made visible in his extreme absence- the absence even of reflection.

-The construction of ‘women’, as an available, consumable, aesthetic is also revealed, but it is transgressive.
+The construction of ‘women’, as an available, consumable, aesthetic 'object' is also revealed, but it is transgressive.
 I chose Olympia, who is a continuation of an artistic trope - the white woman, painted by the man, nude, supine, available.
 But unlike her for-runners, who’s humanity was hidden through their depiction as goddesses, Olympia is openly a sex worker.
 Unashamed, naked and looking back to demand remuneration for her gendered labour and tradable position - she is revolutionary.

 Photos: Isabella Chydenius